slmgc/react-hint/README.md

 How to use
 ----------

 `<ReactHint />` is a singleton component which should be placed in the root component.
-To show a tooltip on any DOM element and it's children add `data-rh` attribute to the element.
+To show a tooltip on any DOM element and its children add `data-rh` attribute to the element.
 The default placement of a tooltip is at the top, but you can add `data-rh-at` attribute to change the placement.
 Supported values are: `top`, `left`, `right`, `bottom`.
+You can completely override tooltip style by passing `className` property to `<ReactHint />`.

 ```jsx
 import React from 'react'